manfredspitze/dictionaries-starter/dict101-station-rotation.md

 ### Station 4: Practical Application

 ## Objective
-Apply what you've learned today about dictionaries by creating a simple contact book.
+Apply what you've learned today about dictionaries by creating a simple dictionary of contacts and their phone numbers.

 ## Instructions
 1. In VS Code, create a new Python file named `contacts.py`.